Mike Ford Player Props: Mariners vs. White Sox

 Mike Ford At The Plate

-- Ford has four home runs and a walk while batting .250.
+- Ford has four home runs and a walk while hitting .231.

-- Ford has had a base hit in four of 10 games this year, and multiple hits once.
+- Ford has picked up a hit in four games this year (36.4%), including one multi-hit game.

-- In three games this year, Ford has picked up an RBI, with more than one RBI once.
+- In three games this season, Ford has picked up an RBI, with more than one RBI once.

-- In four of 10 games this year, he has scored, including multiple runs once.
+- He has scored at least once four times this season (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.